-In this article we will learn to make a function generator using ICL8038 IC.
-A function generator is a very useful device for anyone who work with electronics.
-Sine wave, Triangular wave, Square wave these are the basic wave shapes we all need in electronics work.
+In this article, we will learn to make a function generator using ICL8038 IC.
+A function generator is a very useful device for anyone who works with electronics.
+Sine wave, Triangular wave, Square wave are the basic wave shapes we all need in electronics work.

 What is function generator: